easafe/easafe.github.io/_posts/2016-08-28-notes-on-haskell.md

 runST :: forall a. (forall s.
 ST s a) -> a
 {% endhighlight %}

-we also can have variables like virtually every existing language!
+we also can have variables like virtually every other existing language!
 Take that, LISP macros!

 * Clarity